-RoHS regulations mirror Europe RoHS all over the world.
-This is the case of the Eurasian Economic Union (Russia RoHS), the United Arab Emirates (UAE RoHS), Turkey RoHS, California RoHS, and other states and countries.
-Unlike Europe RoHS, some countries like the United Arab Emirates RoHS request external audits.
+First of all, most RoHS regulations mirror the European ones all over the world.
+This is the case of the Eurasian Economic Union, the United Arab Emirates, Turkey, California, and other states and countries.
+Unlike the European Union, some countries like the United Arab Emirates request external audits.

-Significant national deviations apply to other RoHS regulations, like China RoHS and Taiwan RoHS, with different sets of labels and declarations.
+Significant national deviations apply to other RoHS regulations, like in China and Taiwan, with different sets of labels and declarations.

 However, this doesn’t mean that no applicable regulations apply at all.
 Legal obligations on hazardous substances are usually implemented, restricting mercury, lead, cadmium, and others.
 The objective is to reduce their use and the risk of exposure when importing, producing, or placing on the market mixtures, products, and devices.